-By properly utilising SMART objectives, employees will feel better equipped to prioritise their workload and deliver results.
+By properly utilising SMART, clear objectives, employees will feel better equipped to prioritise their workload and deliver results.
 This will help to deliver business value and improve performance overall.
 It is worth noting that an important part of the process of creating SMART objectives is the act of putting employees in the driver’s seat.
 We are far more likely — and more driven — to accomplish goals we set ourselves.
 Mckinsey recommends involving your employees in the goal-setting process from start to finish.
 This helps to secure employee buy-in and motivates ongoing development.

-Decide on a SMART definition
+Decide on a SMART Definition

 Before employees can write their own SMART objectives, they need to be given a SMART definition.
 Since George T. Doran coined the phrase in 1981, a number of variations have cropped up.
 At Clear Review, we recommend using the following SMART objectives definition:

 Objectives should also be agreed between the employee and their manager.
 This autonomy will help employees to take real ownership over their roles.
-The employee needs to know they have had a say in their own objectives, and the manager needs to know that the objectives are suitable and in line with company goals.
+The employee needs to know they have had a say in their objectives and the manager needs to know that the objectives are suitable and in line with company goals.
 Performance management software can be used with great effect to ensure both parties are happy and agree to the objectives.
 This same software can also be used to set and track objectives.

 R — Relevant.
 All performance objectives should be relevant to what the organisation is trying to achieve and support its overall goals.
 Without considering relevance, even objectives that are achieved may have no impact on the performance of the organisation, which flies in the face of what every effective performance management system aims to accomplish.

-Explain the importance of SMART objectives to your employees
+Explain the Importance of SMART Objectives to Your Employees